[Please Note: This event has already occurred. Go to the News Story to read about what happened and to access a recording and speaker slides.]

-Students/Faculty (at all levels) from NISS Affiliate Institutions who may be interested in career opportunities in government agencies either now or in the future.
-The career fair may also be of interest to those who are considering a career change to work in the government.
+Students/Faculty (at all levels) from NISS Affiliate Institutions who may be interested in career opportunities in industry either now or in the future.
+The career fair may also be of interest to those who are considering a career change to work in the industry sector.

 To register for the virtual career fair, your organization needs to be a NISS affiliate.
 Please check the list of NISS affiliates to see if your organization is a NISS affiliate.
 If you qualify to register, please use your .edu, .gov or .com email address when registering.